DAOcc: 3D Object Detection Assisted Multi-Sensor Fusion for 3D Occupancy Prediction: Experiments

-\textbf{Evaluation metrics:} Following previous methods, we use the mean Intersection over Union (mIoU) as our evaluation metric when training models with camera visible mask provided by Occ3D-nuScenes, ensuring a fair comparison with existing approaches.
-When the camera visible mask is excluded from the training phase, we report an additional semantic segmentation metric, RayIoU~\cite{liu2023fully}, which has been recently introduced.
-For the SurroundOcc dataset, we report semantic segmentation performance using IoU and mIoU.
-Here, IoU is defined as the intersection over union of occupied voxels, calculated while ignoring their semantic categories, and it is used as an evaluation metric for the scene completion (SC) task.
+Following previous methods, we use the mean Intersection over Union (mIoU) as our evaluation metric when training models with the camera visible mask provided by Occ3D-nuScenes and Occ3D-Waymo, ensuring a fair comparison with existing approaches.
+When the camera visible mask is excluded from the training phase, we report an additional semantic segmentation metric, RayIoU~\cite{liu2023fully}, which is a recently introduced metric.
+RayIoU evaluates occupancy along query rays at three distance thresholds (1m, 2m, 4m), with the mean of these results serving as the final score.